Special termination for log canonical pairs: Special termination for g-pairs

 Let $ (X_1,B_1+M_1) $ be a quasi-projective NQC $ \Q $-factorial dlt g-pair of dimension $ n $, which is projective over a normal quasi-projective variety $Z$.
 Consider a sequence of flips over $Z$:

 Then there exists a positive integer $N$ such that

 \end{thm}

-\begin{proof} We follow closely the proofs of \cite[Theorem 4.5]{HanLi} and \cite[Theorem 4.2.1]{Fuj07a}.
-We prove by induction on $d$ the following claim, which clearly implies the theorem.
+\begin{proof} We follow closely the proofs of \cite[Theorem 4.5]{HL22} and \cite[Theorem 4.2.1]{Fuj07a}.
+We prove by induction on $d$ the following claim, and at the end of the proof we show how it implies the theorem.

-\emph{Claim.} For each nonnegative integer $d$ there exists a positive integer $N_d$ such that $\Exc(\theta_i)$ is disjoint from each log canonical centre of dimension at most $d$ for all $i\geq N_d$.
+\emph{Claim.} For each nonnegative integer $d$ there exists a positive integer $N_d$ such that the restriction of $\theta_i$ to each log canonical centre of dimension at most $d$ is an isomorphism for all $i\geq N_d$.

-To prove the claim, recall first that the number of log canonical centres of any log canonical g-pair is finite.
+To prove the Claim, recall first that the number of log canonical centres of any log canonical g-pair is finite.
 At step $i$ of the MMP as above, if a log canonical centre of $(X_i,B_i+M_i)$ belongs to $\Exc(\theta_i)$, then the number of log canonical centres of $(X_{i+1},B_{i+1}+M_{i+1})$ is smaller than the number of log canonical centres of $(X_i,B_i+M_i)$ by Lemma \ref{lem:discrep}.

-Thus, there exists a positive integer $N_0$ such that the set $\Exc(\theta_i)$ does not contain any log canonical centres of $(X_i,B_i+M_i)$ for $i\geq N_0$.
+Thus, there exists a positive integer $N_0$ such that the set $\Exc(\theta_i)$ does not contain any log canonical centre of $(X_i,B_i+M_i)$ for $i\geq N_0$.
 By relabelling, we may assume that $N_0=1$.
-In particular, this proves the claim for $d=0$.
+In particular, this proves the Claim for $d=0$.

 Therefore, we may assume that for each $i\geq1$, the map $\pi_i$ is an isomorphism at the generic point of each log canonical centre of $(X_i,B_i+M_i)$.

 Let $d$ be a positive integer.
 By induction and by relabelling, we may assume that each map $ \pi_i $ is an isomorphism along every log canonical centre of dimension at most $ d -1 $.